 The Mount of Olives is located across the Kidron Valley from the eastern side of Jerusalem’s Old City.
-The Mt. of Olives is the site of a 3,000 year old Jewish cemetery where many prominent Jews are buried and it was the setting for many Biblical events.
+The Mt. of Olives is the site of a 3,000-year-old Jewish cemetery where many prominent Jews are buried and it was the setting for many Biblical events.
 Today the Mount of Olives is home to beautiful churches, a Jerusalem neighborhood, Augusta Victoria Hospital, Seven Arches Hotel and the Brigham Young University.

 The Mount of Olives in the Bible

 The Book of Zechariah states that the “God of Israel” will stand on the Mt. of Olives.
 This is interpreted to mean that the Messiah will appear here on the Day of Judgment and the resurrection of the dead will begin here with those buried on the mount.
-In the New Testament the Mount of Olives is noted as the place where Jesus stood as he looked out over Jerusalem and wept as he foresaw the city’s destruction.
+In the New Testament, the Mount of Olives is noted as the place where Jesus stood as he looked out over Jerusalem and wept as he foresaw the city’s destruction.

 Jesus is said to have taught his disciples the Lord’s Prayer on the Mount of Olives.
 Jesus prayed in the Garden of Gethsemane and was arrested on the eve of his crucifixion.
 The Book of Acts tells us that Jesus ascended to heaven from the mount following his resurrection.

-Churches of the Mount of Olives
+Christian Pilgrimage Sites on the Mount of Olives